PaulUithol/Backbone-relational/CONTRIBUTING.md

 - To run tests in a browser:
     1. Run `karma start --single-run`
     2. Open Chrome and connect to the url it outputs

+You can test with Lodash instead of Underscore by passing the `--lodash` option to `karma start` or `yarn test`.